 Preliminary review of application by the Secretary-General

-1. The Secretary-General shall preliminarily review an application for approval of a Plan of Work and determine whether the application contains all the information required by regulations 5 to 8 for further processing.
+1. The Secretary-General shall preliminarily review an application for approval of a Plan of Work and determine whether the application contains all [the documents regarding] the information required by regulations 5 to 8 for further processing.

-2. Where the Secretary-General determines that an application does not contain all the information required by regulations 5 to 8, the Secretary-General shall, within 45 Days of receipt of the application, notify the applicant, specifying the information which the applicant must submit in order to complete the application[, and a date by which the application must be completed].
-Further processing of an application will not begin until the Secretary-General determines that the application is complete, which includes all required information having been submitted by the applicant, including payment of the administrative fee specified in regulation 86.
+2. Where the Secretary-General determines that an application does not contain all the [documents regarding the] information required by regulations 5 to 8, the Secretary-General shall, within 45 Days of receipt of the application, notify the Applicant, specifying the information which the Applicant must submit in order to complete the application.
+Further processing of an application will not begin until the Secretary-General determines that the application is complete, which includes all required information having been submitted by the Applicant, including payment of the administrative fee specified in regulation 86.

-[3.
-In case there is a potential applicant who claims preference and priority in the same area and same Resource category under an Exploration contract in accordance with Article 10 of Annex III to the Convention, the Secretary-General shall, before progressing the original application further, request confirmation of the intention of such a potential applicant to apply for approval of a Plan of Work for exploitation within 30 Days of the original applicant’s application.
-The new applicant shall then lodge their application within a further 270 Days; and the Secretary General shall consider [review] the additional application in accordance with Regulation 10(1) and (2).]
+[2. bis Where the Secretary-General considers that an application contains [the documents regarding] the information required by regulations 5 to 8, it shall circulate to members of the Authority non-confidential information of a general nature regarding the application, and information enabling them to access a non-confidential version of the application.]

-[3.Alt.
-In case an application is lodged for the same area for which an operator has preference and priority in accordance with article 10 of Annex III first sentence, the Secretary-General shall, after having made the determinations under paragraphs 1 and 2 of this regulation, forward the application to the Commission.
-The Commission shall make a recommendation as to whether the operator’s performance has not been satisfactory in accordance with article 10 of Annex III based on which the Council shall decide whether the operator’s preference and priority shall be withdrawn in accordance with article 10 of Annex III second sentence.]
+3. In case an application is lodged for the same area for which an operator has preference and priority in accordance with article 10 of Annex III first sentence, the Secretary-General shall, after having made the determinations under paragraphs 1 and 2 of this regulation, forward the application to the Commission.
+The Commission shall make a recommendation as to whether the operator’s performance has not been satisfactory in accordance with article 10 of Annex III [and section 1, paragraph 13 of the Annex to the Agreement] based on which the Council shall decide whether the operator’s preference and priority shall be withdrawn in accordance with article 10 of Annex III second sentence.

-4. Should there be more than one application for the same area and same resource category or a potential applicant has confirmed their intention to apply for approval of a Plan of Work pursuant to paragraph 3, the Commission shall make recommendations to the Council, and the Council shall determine which applicant has preference and priority in accordance with Article 10 of Annex III to the Convention and section 1, paragraph 13 of the Annex to the Agreement. .

-5. Where an application concerns a Reserved Area, the Enterprise shall be given an opportunity to decide whether it intends to carry out activities in the area in accordance with Article 9 of Annex III to the Convention and Section 2 of the Annex to the Agreement.